Exercise - Build an application health model

 4–Collect monitoring data

-You'll need a unified data sink, in each region, which collects logs and metrics for all application and platform services deployed as part of the regional stamp.
+You'll need a unified data sink in each region that collects logs and metrics for all application and platform services deployed as part of the regional stamp.
 You'll need another sink for storing metrics emitted from global resources, such as Azure Front Door and Cosmos DB.

 Technology choices

-• Azure Application Insights is used to collect all application telemetry.
+- Azure Application Insights: Used to collect all application telemetry.

-• Azure Log Analytics is used as the central tool for analyzing logs and metrics from all application and infrastructure components.
+- Azure Log Analytics: Used as the central tool for analyzing logs and metrics from all application and infrastructure components.

 Check your progress: Unified data sink for correlated analysis